In Damascus suburb, more security, but also more hardship

 But the economic strain is biting deep in government-controlled areas where most Syrians live.

 The conflict has devastated the economy.
-The lira has tumbled, from 47 to the dollar before the crisis to 220 now, and inflation has spiraled.
-Taxis meters are calibrated for 2010 and drivers ask for seven times the displayed amount.
+The lira has tumbled, from 47 to the dollar before the crisis to 220 now, and inflation has spiralled.
+Taxis metres are calibrated for 2010 and drivers ask for seven times the displayed amount.

 Sanctioned by the United States and European states that want Assad to step down, an economy growing at 3.2 percent before the war has collapsed into inflationary recession.